Odd and Even: Rules

 The nine cards in the reserve are all available for play, to be built on the foundations (no building on the reserve).
 Gaps in the reserve are immediately filled with cards from the wastepile, or if there is no wastepile yet, the stock.

 When play goes to a stand still, the stock is dealt one a time.
 A card from the stock that cannot be built on the foundations is placed on the wastepile, the top card of which is available for play.

 One redeal is allowed.
 To do this, the player can pick up the wastepile and turn it over to be used as the new stock.

 The game ends soon after the entire stock is redealt.
 The game is won when all cards end up in the foundations.

 Variations

-Patriarchs doesn't involve building by 2s, but is in essence the same game as Odd and Even.
+The game of Patriarchs does not involve building by 2s, but is in essence the same game as Odd and Even.

 Odd and Even is also closely related to Royal Cotillion, which has very similar game-play but has a reserve of sixteen cards.
 This in turn is closely related to Contradance (Cotillion) and the single-deck game Captured Queens (Quadrille), both of which have no reserve and are entirely luck-based.